-For the last 10 years there has been an ongoing fight between kettlebells and dumbbells.
-There are people who refuse to trade their kettlebells even for a golden dumbbell and there are also those who think kettlebells are nothing more than a scam.
-Who is the winner here?
+For the last 10 years, kettlebells and dumbbells have been fighting each other.
+There are people who refuse to trade their kettlebells even for a golden dumbbell, but there are also those who think that kettlebells are nothing more than a scam.
+Who is the winner?

 Nothing but a tool

 Kettlebells and dumbbells are just tools designed to get you stronger.
 They both have pros and cons.
 The factors that decide which one is more effective are your goals and exercise selection.

 For example, kettlebell front squats are more comfortable than dumbbells squats.
 Kettlebells are also superior for swings and overhead presses.
 You have a nice handle, and the shape of the bell allows you to perform those exercises smoothly.

 For all other exercises, dumbbells simply destroy kettlebells.
 Kettlebells usually come in fixed sizes and the jumps are quite large.
 While there are some adjustable kettlebells, it’s safe to say that all of them suck badly, and it’s better to buy a fixed weight kettlebell because of its higher quality and integrity.

 Kettlebell certifications are annoying

 It’s obvious why doctors would need certifications, but kettlebell mastery is not really as advanced as being a surgeon.
 How come certifications were unheard of before the kettlebell boom?
 Back in the day, there were neither barbell nor dumbbells certifications.